Making Greenways Happen

-Raised Funds with partners through annual campaigns and events and charity-of-the-month programs.
+Raised funds with partners through annual campaigns, events, and charity-of-the-month programs.

-Created awareness of current and planned greenways by placing detailed maps at trailheads and other key locations around Buncombe County.
+Created awareness of current and planned greenways by placing detailed maps at trailheads and greenway trivia questions along the new Wilma Dykeman Greenway.

 Successfully advocated for establishing a Buncombe County Greenways, Parks and Recreation Advisory Board.